Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 - Affidavit specifying the missing detail and reason why it is missing and not specified

-- Fee (which depends on your local civil registrar office but usually at least PHP 1000 excluding the notarized fee and other documents needed)
+- Fee depends on your local civil registrar office.
+It usually costs at least PHP 1000 excluding the notarized fee and other documents needed.

 - Your local civil registrar office might request other documents